vamsee47/project_management_controller/PMP.md

 The Main aim of this Project the students who are taking Project Management course should able to open/login the the application and can study or can take the quiz on the 10 knowledge areas and 5 process.

+#### Request for proposal

+Request for Proposal(RFP)

+-	Purpose of RFP: To create Quiz App which helps studnets to understand 10 knowledge areas and 5 process groups in project management and provide quiz for knowledge and process group.

+    a.
+System Requirements:
+             A computer/Mobile with Internet Access

+    b.
+Required Contents of Vendor’s Response to RFP:
+           - Scope,Time,cost,Quality

+    c.
+Model Contract:
+           Students should be happy with the user interface Project should complete all the deliverables with good High Availability.